Passionfruit cultivation

 Passionfruit Growing Structures

 Being rampant climbers, passionfruit need substantial structures to support the heavy crop loading.
 The three main trellis structures used by New Zealand's commercial growers are "A" frames, pergola and fence.
-Many growers have adapted and modified these structures to suit their individual needs.
+Many growers have adapted and modified these structures to suit their individual needs."A" Frames

 The short posts are driven into the ground about 6m apart in the row and the "A" frames are attached to these.
 At each end of the rows, about 2m from the last frame, a 'deadman' is driven to attach the wires (a deadman is a substantial post at least 1.8m long with a small end diameter (SED) of 150mm, driven with 500mm above ground).
 A galvanised screw anchor can also be used.